ammar-tanwar/bloglearnbay/posts/a-few-fascinating-facts-about-artificial-intelligence-in-2023-and-beyond.md

 date: "Oct 21, 2022"
 tag: [ 10 cool facts on artificial intelligence, 10 points on artificial intelligence, artificial intelligence facts and statistics, artificial intelligence facts 2022, positive facts about ai, artificial intelligence facts 2023, Artificial intelligence, artificial intelligence facts, AI, NLP, Chatbot, Voice search ]
 category: "Artificial Intelligence"

+cattitle: "Artificial Intelligence Blogs, Upskilling Resources - Learnbay Blogs"
+catdesc: "Explore Artificial Intelligence Blogs, features highly informative and career upskilling blogs with related topics on Machine Learning, NLP, Etc. "
+authortitle: "Milan Jain - An Ethusiastic Technical Content Creator | Learnbay"
+adesc: "Milan Jian, a passionate blogger with a strong background in content creation and a keen interest in learning about new developments in various technologies."

 author: "Milan Jain"
 authorimg : "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/milan.webp"
 authordesc: "A passionate blogger with a strong background in content creation and a keen interest in learning about new developments in various technologies."